marcmarine/varvara-js/packages/typedoc-theme/README.md

 ### Method 2: Configuration File

-Create a `typedoc.js` configuration file in your project's root directory:
+Create a `typedoc.mjs` configuration file in your project's root directory:

 > [!NOTE]
 > You can use various TypeDoc [configuration files](https://typedoc.org/documents/Options.Configuration.html) to customize your documentation generation.